wjakob/nanobind/docs/api_core.rst

    Wrapper class representing Python ``list`` instances.

-   Use the standard ``operator[]`` C++ operator with an integer argument to read and write list elements (the bindings for this operator are provided by the parent class and not listed here).
+   Use the standard ``operator[]`` C++ operator with an integer argument to read and write list elements.

    Use the :cpp:func:`nb::del <del>` function to remove elements.